1220moritz/Ooga_Booga_Python/README.md

 ## Usage

-Here’s how to use the **Ooga Booga Python Client**, demonstrating various functionalities from a single client initialization:
+Here's how to use the **Ooga Booga Python Client**, demonstrating various functionalities from a single client initialization:

 ```python
 from ooga_booga_python.client import OogaBoogaClient